H4jen/webasto/README.md

 W-bus protocol
 -------------

 The W-bus protocol is a bidirectional link using single physical line for communication.
 On the physical layer it uses 0 -> 12V signaling.
 THe w-bus is a K-line interface.
 The K-line interface is descriobed in ISO 9141.
+Normally the K-line is interfaced using integrated chips.
+But is this project a simple transistor cascade was selected.

 HW interface
 ------------